-Accompanying Dependent– Any person (a spouse, common-law partner, or dependent child), who is planning to move with you to Saskatchewan.
-Accompanying adult child dependents may be included under the Saskatchewan Immigrant Nominee Program (SINP) Certificate of Nomination if you are approved as a provincial nominee and if the adult child dependent:
+Accompanying Dependent – Any person (a spouse, common-law partner, or dependent child), who is planning to move with you to Saskatchewan.
+Accompanying child dependents may be included under the Saskatchewan Immigrant Nominee Program (SINP) Certificate of Nomination if you are approved as a provincial nominee and if the child dependent:

-- Is under the age of 19 and does not have a spouse or common-law partner; and/or
+- Is under the age of 22 and does not have a spouse or common-law partner; or

-- Has depended on your financial support because of a mental or physical condition.
+- Has depended on your financial support since before the age of 22 and they are unable to financially support themselves because of a mental of physical condition.

 Accumulation of Net Worth – The means by which the Applicant and the applicant's spouse obtained the entire claimed net worth.